Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 • exception conversion

-This is a major advantage.
-Inside C++/CLI, you can include the native headers and use the native C++ types directly.
+This one is a big deal.
+On the C++/CLI side, you can include the native headers and use the C++ types as-is.

-On the C# side, you can expose familiar shapes such as:
+On the C# side, you can hand out APIs that use familiar shapes:

 • string